Let Tim Norris & Associates help you decide if you can cancel your PMI

-It's largely known that a 20% down payment is the standard when buying a house.
-The lender's liability is usually only the remainder between the home value and the sum due on the loan, so the 20% provides a nice cushion against the costs of foreclosure, reselling the home, and typical value variations on the chance that a purchaser doesn't pay.
+When getting a mortgage, a 20% down payment is usually the standard.
+The lender's risk is often only the remainder between the home value and the amount due on the loan, so the 20% supplies a nice cushion against the charges of foreclosure, reselling the home, and natural value variations in the event a borrower is unable to pay.

-Lenders were working with down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-A lender is able to manage the additional risk of the low down payment with Private Mortgage Insurance or PMI.
-PMI guards the lender in the event a borrower defaults on the loan and the value of the house is less than what the borrower still owes on the loan.
+The market was accepting down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
+A lender is able to manage the added risk of the minimal down payment with Private Mortgage Insurance or PMI.
+PMI guards the lender in case a borrower doesn't pay on the loan and the value of the house is lower than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Savvy homeowners can get off the hook sooner than expected.
-The law guarantees that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+Acute homeowners can get off the hook beforehand.
+The law stipulates that, at the request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.

-It can take many years to arrive at the point where the principal is only 20% of the initial amount borrowed, so it's essential to know how your home has grown in value.
-After all, all of the appreciation you've accomplished over time counts towards abolishing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% threshold?
-Your neighborhood might not be reflecting the national trends and/or your home could have gained equity before things settled down, so even when nationwide trends signify falling home values, you should realize that real estate is local.
+It can take many years to arrive at the point where the principal is only 20% of the original amount of the loan, so it's necessary to know how your home has grown in value.
+After all, any appreciation you've achieved over time counts towards removing PMI.
+So why should you pay it after your loan balance has fallen below the 80% mark?
+Despite the fact that nationwide trends predict decreasing home values, be aware that real estate is local.
+Your neighborhood may not be adhering to the national trends and/or your home may have secured equity before things cooled off.

-The difficult thing for many homeowners to understand is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can surely help.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
 As appraisers, it's our job to recognize the market dynamics of our area.
-At Tim Norris & Associates, we know when property values have risen or declined.
-We're experts at identifying value trends in Huntertown, Allen County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will usually eliminate the PMI with little trouble.
-At that time, the homeowner can delight in the savings from that point on.
+At Tim Norris & Associates, we're experts at determining value trends in Huntertown, Allen County and surrounding areas, and we know when property values have risen or declined.
+When faced with figures from an appraiser, the mortgage company will often remove the PMI with little effort.
+At that time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: